modmuss50/mod-publish-plugin/README.md

 # Mod Publish Plugin
 A modern Gradle plugin to publish mods to a range of destinations.

-**Please note this plugin is still under development, breaking changes may be made at anytime!**
-Specify an exact version number to prevent unwanted breakages to your build script.

 Please make sure to report all issues, and any suggestions on this Github repo!

 ## Basic usage